thuSkywalker/Devguide/book/hardware-snapdragon.md

 | ```/dev/tty-3``` | J12 (next to J13)                     |
 | ```/dev/tty-4``` | J9 (next to J15)                      |

+For a custom UART to BAM mapping, create a file called "blsp.config" and adb push it to ```/usr/share/data/adsp```.
+E.g., to keep the default mapping, your "blsp.config" should look like:

+tty-1 bam-9
+tty-2 bam-8
+tty-3 bam-6
+tty-4 bam-2

 #### J9 / GPS